cocode/TrekBASIC/README.txt

 10. Write a command line shell, like we used to have with load and run (no editor, though), and maybe breakpoints Should we precompute expressions to ASTs on load? - Yes, but not done yet.
 11. Split tests, tests of basic, vs. tests of internal functions.
+12. Rename OP classes in basic operations to not be all upppercase.

-   It would be nice to have a BASIC command line environment.
+13. It would be nice to have a BASIC command line environment.
     LOAD, RUN, BREAKPOINT
     Implement >= and <= and !=?
 How does basic do != ?
 Maybe <>
+14. Split stmts out of basic_interpreter.
+    A. One for Exector, One for Statements, one for printing.
     TODO Fix functions to store their extra into in the symbol table, not in the "op" parameter.
         1. store data in symbol table
         2. Use it